MicrosoftDocs/xamarin-docs/docs/android/deploy-test/signing/manually-signing-the-apk.md

 create a new keystore, re-sign the APK with the new key, and then submit a new application.
 Then the old application would have to be removed from Google Play.
-Likewise, if this new keystore is compromised or publically distributed, then it is possible for unofficial or malicious versions of an application to be distributed.
+Likewise, if this new keystore is compromised or publicly distributed, then it is possible for unofficial or malicious versions of an application to be distributed.